sgoldenlab/simba/docs/Scenario2.md

 >*Note*: After clicking on `Generate Path plot`, the code will run through each csv file in your `project_folder\csv\machine_results` directory, and generate one path plot frame for each frame of the video and save it in the `project_folder\frames\output\path_plots` directory, contained within a new folder named after the video file. if you would like to generate path plots for only a select csv file, remove the files you want to omit from visualizing path plots for from the `project_folder\csv\machine_results` directory.
 For example, you can manually create a temporary `project_folder\csv\machine_results\temp` directory and place the files you do **not** want to visualize in this temporary folder.
 If you'd like to create a video or gif from the path frames, you can do so by using the [SimBA tools menu](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md) and the [`Merge images to video`](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#merge-images-to-video) or [Generate gifs](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#generate-gifs) tools.

 5. **Generate distance plot**.
-In the `Visualization` menu, and the sub-menu `Visualizations`, use the last sub-menu titled `Distance plot` to create frames that display the distances between the animals, like in this example gif:
+In the `Visualization` menu, and the sub-menu `Visualizations`, use the fourth sub-menu titled `Distance plot` to create frames that display the distances between the animals, like in this example gif:

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/distance_plot.gif" width="300" height="225" />